Queensland Road Danger Map Roche Legal

 The most dangerous roads in Hope Island

-4 crash black spots in Hope Island over the last 10 years, ranked by the number of people injured.
+3 crash black spots in Hope Island over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Hope Island ranks #263 statewide.

 57